DataDog/datadog-agent-dev/docs/how-to/extend/local.md

 The CLI dynamically discovers commands within the current directory under `.dda/scripts`.
 Most commonly, there is only a single `run` command group defined here that contains all the commands.

-Every command and command group is defined as a Python package with an `__init__.py` file and a function `cmd` that defines the command or command group.

 For example, if you wanted to add a `dda run foo bar` command, you could add the following files:

 ```